Freedom of Information Act 2000: Background

 The act implements what was a manifesto commitment of the Labour Party in the 1997 general election.
 Before its introduction, there had been no right of access to government by the general public, merely a limited voluntary framework for sharing information.

 The white paper

 The act was preceded by a 1998 white paper, Your Right to Know, by David Clark.
 The White paper was met with widespread enthusiasm, and was described at the time as being "almost too good to be true" by one advocate of freedom of information legislation.
 The final act was substantially more limited in scope than the initial white paper.

 Parliamentary debate

-A draft Bill was published in May 1999; the Bill was extensively debated in the House of Commons and the House of Lords, and received royal assent in November 2000.
+A draft bill was published in May 1999; the bill was extensively debated in the House of Commons and the House of Lords, and received royal assent in November 2000.

+How the act affected access to public records

+The FOIA modernised the Public Records Act 1958.
+This act gave the public a general right to access all types of recorded information held by public authorities, much greater than was previously allowed.
+The FOIA was mainly concerned with the management and preservation of public records.

+Access to more recent records

+The FOIA reduced the 30-year rule to a 20-year rule, meaning records would be made public earlier.
+This gave the public the ability to access more recent records without sacrificing national security or personal privacy.

+Creation of the Information Commissioner's Office

+A significant part of the FOIA was the establishment of the Information Commissioner's Office (ICO).
+This office oversees the upholding of information rights in the public interest, as well as making sure the FOIA is adhered to properly.
+If you think a public body is intentionally not giving you the information you've asked for, the ICO is the agency to contact.
+They are essentially the centralized management agency for all things public records.

+Real-time reporting

+While there was still a waiting period for the public to access records, the FOIA also established a system of real-time reporting of records to the National Archives which could be accessed by all UK government agencies.

+Digitisation of public records

+This is also when public records began to become digitised which also meant that the time frame for accessing records was immediate or real-time.
+This is an ongoing process that started with the advent of the digital age of the 21st century and is today a common practice for all UK public records.

 Act

 Applicability

 The Freedom of Information Act creates a statutory right for access to information in relation to bodies that exercise functions of a public nature.
 Three different kinds of bodies are covered under the act: Public Authorities, publicly owned companies and designated bodies performing public functions.